Nextdoor/conductor-open/README.md

 You can attach a debugger either on your native machine terminal (of IDE), or within the shell of the conductor docker container.
 The instruction in either case is

-1) download delve debugger:
+1) Download delve debugger:
 ```
 go get -u github.com/go-delve/delve/cmd/dlv
 ```

-2) get the process id of the running conductor process, and run the delve command
+2) Get the process id of the running conductor process, and run the delve command

 ```
 ps -ef | grep conductor